What This Privacy Practice Covers

 Information Collection and Use

-Camp Fire collects personally identifiable information when you register, use or purchase certain Camp Fire events, products or services; or if you make a charitable donation to Camp Fire online.
-Personal information is also collected by the social networking sites where we have a presence in order to connect to our information, activities and events on those sites.
+Camp Fire collects personally identifiable information when you register, use, or purchase certain Camp Fire events, products, or services; or if you make a charitable donation to Camp Fire online.
+Personal information is also collected by the social networking sites where we have a presence in order to connect to our information, activities, and events on those sites.
+Camp Fire collects personally identifiable information when you register, use, or purchase certain Camp Fire events, products, or services; or if you make a charitable donation to Camp Fire online.
+Personal information is also collected by the social networking sites where we have a presence in order to connect to our information, activities, and events on those sites.

 Information Sharing and Disclosure

-The personally identifiable information you provide is used by Camp Fire only for internal purposes, such as confirming and tracking your order, subscription or registration; analyzing trends and statistics; and informing you of new products or special promotions.
-Under no circumstances will Camp Fire sell, rent or give your personal information to anyone or to any company for marketing purposes.
+The personally identifiable information you provide is used by Camp Fire only for internal purposes, such as confirming and tracking your order, subscription, donation or registration; analyzing trends and statistics; and informing you of new products or special promotions.
+Under no circumstances will Camp Fire sell, rent, or give your personal information to anyone or to any company for marketing purposes.

 Camp Fire will send personally identifiable information about you to other companies or people when:

-3. We respond to subpoenas, court orders or legal process.
+- We respond to subpoenas, court orders, or legal process.

 Your Ability to Edit and Delete Your Account Information and Preferences

-Camp Fire gives you the ability to edit your information and preferences at any time, including whether you want Camp Fire to contact you about specials and new products.
-You may request deletion of your Camp Fire account by sending an e-mail to email@example.com.
+Camp Fire gives you the ability to edit your information and preferences at any time, including whether you want Camp Fire to contact you about specials, new products, opportunities to volunteer, or to donate.
+You may request deletion of your Camp Fire account by sending an email to email@example.com.

 Your Camp Fire Account Information is password-protected for your privacy and security.